Revisiting consistency for semi-supervised semantic segmentation: Method

 We use KL divergence as a principled choice for $\mathit{D}$:

-Note that the entropy term $-\H(\rvec y)$ has no effect on parameter updates since the gradients are not propagated through $\vec\theta'$.
+Note that the entropy term $-\mathrm{H}(\rvar y)$ does not affect parameter updates since the gradients are not propagated through $\vec\theta'$.
 Hence, one-way consistency does not encourage increasing entropy of model predictions in clean images.
-Several researchers have observed improvement after adding an additional entropy minimization term \cite{grandvalet05nips} to the consistency loss \cite{miyato19pami,xie19arxiv_uda}.
+Several researchers have observed improvement after adding an entropy minimization term \cite{grandvalet05nips} to the consistency loss \cite{miyato19pami,xie20nips}.
 This practice did not prove beneficial in our initial experiments.

 Note that two-way consistency \cite{laine17iclr,bortsova19miccai} would be obtained by replacing $\vec\theta'$ with $\vec\theta$.
-It would require caching latent activations for both model instances.
-As a consequence, we would have to endure a two-fold increase of the training footprint with respect to the supervised baseline.
-This would be undesirable due to constraining feasible capacity of the deployed models \cite{pleiss17arxiv,bulo18cvpr}.
+It would require caching latent activations for both model instances, which approximately doubles the training footprint with respect to the supervised baseline.
+This would be undesirable due to constraining the feasible capacity of the deployed models \cite{bulo18cvpr,huang22pami}.

 We argue that consistency with clean teacher generalizes better than consistency with clean student since strong perturbations may push inputs beyond the natural manifold and spoil predictions (cf. Figure~\ref{fig:moons-cons-variants}).
-We also observe that perturbing both branches sometimes results in learning to map all perturbed pixels to similar arbitrary predictions (e.g. always the same class) \cite{grill2020byol}.
-Figure~\ref{fig:1w_motivation} illustrated that consistency training has the best chance to succeed if the teacher is applied to the clean image, and the student learns on the perturbed image.
+Moreover, perturbing both branches sometimes results in learning to map all perturbed pixels to similar arbitrary predictions (e.g. always the same class) \cite{grill2020byol}.
+Figure~\ref{fig:1w_motivation} illustrates that consistency training has the best chance to succeed if the teacher is applied to the clean image, and the student learns on the perturbed image.

-\subsection{Photometric component of the proposed perturbation model}
+\subsection{Photometric Component of the Proposed Perturbation Model}

 We express pixel-level photometric transformations as a composition of five simple perturbations with five image-wide parameters $\vec\varphi = (b,s,h,c,\vec\pi)$.
-These simple perturbations are applied in each pixel in the following order: (1) brightness is shifted by adding $b$ to all channels, (2) saturation is multiplied with $s$, (3) hue is shifted by addition with $h$, (4) contrast is modulated by multiplying all channels with $c$, and (5) RGB channels are randomly perturbed according to $\vec\pi$.
+These perturbations are applied in each pixel in the following order: (1) brightness is shifted by adding $b$ to all channels, (2) saturation is multiplied with $s$, (3) hue is shifted by addition with $h$, (4) contrast is modulated by multiplying all channels with $c$, and (5) RGB channels are randomly permuted according to $\vec\pi$.
 The resulting compound transformation $T^\text{P}_{\vec\varphi}$ is independently applied to all image pixels.